Butcher Blocks and Wood Cutting Boards: The Best Natural Methods for Care and Cleaning

 Rinse and dry as above.

-Stain and Odor Removal
+Stain or Odor Removal

 Protein Cleanup

 To cut through grease and residue left by animal proteins, lay down a generous amount of coarse salt on the surface, then rub it in well with a sliced lemon.
-Rinse thoroughly with hot water, wipe up excess water, then dry.

-For the best hygiene practices – and to cut down on cleaning time! – you might want to invest in a separate, knife-friendly mat dedicated to handling proteins only.
-Select a material that can safely handle very hot water or a dishwasher cycle, such as rubber or BPA-free thermoplastic.
+For the best hygiene practices – and to cut down on cleaning time! – you might want to invest in a separate, knife-friendly hygienic mat dedicated to handling raw proteins only.

-We recommend an all-rubber mat like the Sani-Tuff for its non-porous, nontoxic, NSF certified, and USDA approved construction, which is available on Amazon.
+We recommend an all-rubber mat like the Sani-Tuff for its non-porous, nontoxic, NSF-certified, and USDA-approved construction, which is available on Amazon.

 Sterilizing Wood